-Funny how one person’s nightmare is another’s fantasy.
-Most would never think of getting close to the edge of a cliff, yet others leap off for a living.
+Most people would never think of getting close to the edge of a cliff, yet others leap off for a living.

 Whether it’s staring into the face of a charging beast, or running through the scorching desert, it’s fascinating to think what goes through the mind of an extreme athlete.
 How are they able to achieve such supernatural feats?

-As we peek into the mindsets of these individuals, there’s a common thread underlying each of their physical abilities.
-The key to mastery over their physical self, goes hand in hand with mastery over their mental selves.
+As we peek into the mindsets of these individuals, there’s a common thread underlying each of their physical abilities: self-mastery.

 Felix Baumgartner | Red Bull Stratos Jumper